CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 Not all PII is the same, and it isn't the same for every site.
-If a site leaks the name of its users, well, that's one thing if it's [the names of voters](https://www.csoonline.com/article/554111/database-configuration-issues-expose-191-million-voter-records.html) and quite another thing if they're the [users of Ashley Madison](https://krebsonsecurity.com/2015/07/online-cheating-site-ashleymadison-hacked/).
+If a site leaks the name of its users, well, that's one thing if it's [the names of voters](https://www.csoonline.com/article/554111/database-configuration-issues-expose-191-million-voter-records.html) and quite another thing if they're the [customers of an addiction services provider](https://www.vpnmentor.com/news/report-confidanthealth-breach/).

 For every single piece of PII that you think you need, ask if there are no alternatives and how long it’s needed.
 If you are told that you need some PII, and there is no alternative, you can ask for legal review.

 ### Non-secrets